Defending Membership Inference Attacks via Privacy-aware Sparsity Tuning: Method: Privacy-Aware Sparsity Tuning

 \subsection{Method}

-In the previous analysis, we demonstrate that the privacy risk can be alleviated by reducing the number of effective parameters with weight regularization techniques.
-Moreover, we show that most parameters contribute only marginally to the privacy risk, suggesting that the weight regularization can be focused on the most sensitive parameters.
-Thus, our key idea is to promote sparsity specifically within the subset of parameters that significantly contribute to privacy leakage.

-\paragraph{Privacy-Aware Sparsity Tuning}~ In this work, we introduce Privacy-Aware Sparsity Tuning (dubbed \textbf{PAST}), a simple fix to $\ell_1$ regularization that employs adaptive penalties to different parameters in a deep neural network.
+Our previous analysis shows that most model parameters contribute only marginally to privacy leakage risk, suggesting that a well-designed defense should focus on the most privacy sensitive parameters rather than uniformly penalizing all parameters.
+Thus, our core idea is to promote sparsity specifically among the model parameters that contribute most to privacy leakage risk. \paragraph{Privacy-Aware Sparsity Tuning}~ In this work, we introduce Privacy-Aware Sparsity Tuning (\textbf{PAST}), an adaptive regularization that employs different penalty strengths for each parameter in a deep neural network.
 Formally, the objective function of PAST is given by:

-where $\lambda$ is the hyperparameter that controls the importance of the regularization term and $\gamma_i$ denotes the adaptive weight of the parameter $\theta_i$.
-We expect larger weights for those parameters with higher privacy sensitivity, and smaller weights for those with lower sensitivity.
-Using the $\ell_1$ norm, the regularization can encourage those sensitive parameters to be zero, thereby improving the defense performance against MIAs.
+where $\lambda$ is the hyperparameter controlling the regularization term's importance and $\gamma_i$ denotes the adaptive weight of the parameter $\theta_i$.
+We expect larger weights for parameters with higher privacy sensitivity, and smaller weights for those with lower sensitivity.
+Using the $\ell_1$ norm, the regularization can encourage sensitive parameters to be zero, thereby improving defense against MIAs.